Costs of Running an Air-source Heat Pump

 So it's early days in monitoring ASHP electricity usage, but I'm pleasantly surprised to see it using (in terms of units of electricity) around 70% of what I was anticipating.
 And costing under £80 per month during Winter does seem quite reasonable!

 How come the per-unit price of the extra electricity used is so low?
-Well, I'm on the Octopus Cosy tariff which has three very cheap periods each day - plus one more expensive one between 4pm and 7pm.
+Well, I'm on a special heat pump tariff which has cheap times of the day.
 So I prioritise heating/hot water during the cheap periods, but not by a lot.
 I literally run a schedule that bumps the desired temperature up by a couple of degrees during the cheap periods, and also have a hot water schedule that runs in the middle of the night.
+I started off on the Octopus Cosy tariff, but this included an increasingly expensive peak-rate slot between 4pm and 7pm - so I decided to move to the Good Energy Heat Pump tariff that has similar low-rate periods and no peak-rate period.

 Comments